miniconnect/holodb/README.md

 ```

-## Generate from an existing database
+## :minidisc: Generate from an existing database

 You can find an experimental python script in the `tools` directory
 that creates a HoloDB configuration from an existing MySQL database.